orblazer/plasma-applet-resources-monitor/README.md

-# Resources monitor (fork) - Plasma widget
+# Resources monitor (fork) - Plasma 5 widget

 Plasmoid for monitoring CPU, memory and network traffic

+> ⚠️ This branch is in maintenance mode, Plasma 5.27 will be supported as long is supported by KDE team.
+> This mean that version will only receive bug fixes, all feature request should be go for Plasma 6 version.

 ## Why this project ?

-This project was originally developed by @kotelnik ([Resources Monitor - Pling](https://www.pling.com/p/998908)) and mostly only for porting the maintenance through KDE versions.
+This project was originally developed by [@kotelnik](https://github.com/kotelnik) ([Resources Monitor - Pling](https://www.pling.com/p/998908)) and mostly only for porting the maintenance through KDE versions.
 But now this widget have a lot more configurations and metrics can be tracked.

-The evolution of this project led it to a new name and the detachment of the fork.
+The evolution of this project led it to the detachment of the fork.

 ## Installation